Crossbones (character): Fictional character biography

-Desperate to regain his position as leader of the Skeleton Crew, Crossbones kidnapped Diamondback, imprisoning in an abandoned subway station and forced into a brutal regime of combat training.
+Desperate to regain his position as leader of the Skeleton Crew, Crossbones kidnapped Diamondback, imprisoning her in an abandoned subway station and forced into a brutal regime of combat training.
 Crossbones believed that he had brainwashed Diamondback into betraying Captain America, but Diamondback was actually laying a trap for Crossbones.
 Diamondback stole samples of Captain America's blood from the Avengers' mansion, then accompanied Crossbones to the Red Skull's mountain fortress.
 The two were captured and imprisoned, and the Red Skull rehired Crossbones on a temporary basis.
 He was later attacked by Cutthroat, the Skeleton Crew's new leader, who feared that Crossbones will try to take back his position as the Red Skull's right-hand man.
 Crossbones killed Cutthroat, never realizing that Cutthroat was actually Diamondback's older brother.
 Crossbones later stabbed Diamondback during Diamondback's escape attempt, only to later save with a blood transfusion to use as bait.
 He was critically wounded by flying shrapnel during an assault on the fortress by Captain America and the Falcon, and imprisoned.

-Imprisoned in the Raft when Electro breaks the inmates out, Crossbones was seen fighting Captain America and Spider-Man.
+Imprisoned in the Raft when Electro broke the inmates out, Crossbones was seen fighting Captain America and Spider-Man.
 Spider-Man kicked Crossbones in the face, knocking him out.

 After he escaped from prison, Crossbones became a mercenary and assassin for a number of organizations, until he was rehired by the Red Skull who was later apparently assassinated by the Winter Soldier.
 Crossbones and his new lover, Synthia Schmidt (the Red Skull's daughter), began hunting Aleksander Lukin, the Winter Soldier's commander.
 They plotted to crash a stolen World War II era plane into the new Kronas Headquarters in London, only to have their plane destroyed by the Red Skull's Sleeper robot.
 While they escape the destruction of the plane, they found Agent 13, and are about to kill Sharon Carter, only to be stopped by the Red Skull's appearance.
 They begin working with Red Skull/Lukin whose minds both share Lukin's body.

 Following the "Civil War" storyline, Captain America's Anti-Registration heroes surrendered to Iron Man's Pro-Registration heroes.
 While being led from Federal Courthouse, Captain America was shot in the shoulder by Crossbones taking the Red Skull's orders.
 Crossbones tries to escape in a helicopter but was tracked by the Falcon and the Winter Soldier.
 The Winter Soldier then beat Crossbones into unconsciousness, while Crossbones simply laughed.
 Falcon then turned Crossbones over to S.H.I.E.L.D. custody.